 On September 27th, Pemba and I got up at 2 AM.
 Pemba cooked some porridge and then we left Camp 4 for the summit attempt.
+David, Hari with his sherpa, and Mingma’s team left at the same time.
 Despite the fact that it had been full moon only a week ago, it was quite dark as the moon was hidden behind the clouds.
 Although very cold, there was hardly any wind, which is optimal for climbing at this altitude.
-We steadily progressed as the actual climb from Camp 4 to the summit is technically not difficult at all, apart from the very last stretch since the summit is actually the top of a steep, narrow snowy ridge.
+We steadily progressed as the actual climb from Camp 4 to the summit is technically not difficult at all, apart from the very last stretch since the summit is actually the top of a steep, narrow snowy ridge, where Mingma would fix the rope.
 Pemba kept a decent speed and overtook several other climbers, although I thought every now and then that a slow speed wasn’t too bad to keep breathing decently.

 Sunrise at Manaslu

-Around 6 the sun rose which made the climbing easier and before 8 AM we reached the summit with glorious weather.
-Actually, the top ridge is soo small that it won’t allow more than 2 or 3 climbers at the same time.
-There were a few climbers before us, so Pemba and I had to wait a bit before we could climb the final meters and reached the 8163 m of the summit.
+Around 6 the sun rose which made the climbing easier, we progressed steadily, and a couple of hours later we reached the summit with glorious weather.
+Actually, the top ridge is soo small (and pretty steep, so I was really glad with the fixed rope) that it allows only 2 or 3 climbers at the same time.
+There were a few climbers before us, so Pemba and I had to wait a bit before we could climb the final stretch and reached the 8163 m of the summit.

-After summitting we went down to Camp 4, which we reached half past ten.
+After summitting we swiftly went down to Camp 4.
 Pemba suggested to go all the way back to Manaslu Base Camp.
-After a short rest and some eating, the tent and our sleeping bags, mattresses etc. were packed up and we went down.
+After a short rest and some eating, the tent and our sleeping bags, mattresses etc. were packed up and we went down around noon.
 Although steep, the stretch to Camp 3 was pretty straightforward.
-Camp 3 was packed up as well (Pemba carrying a lot of stuff !) and we went on to Camp 2, that was also packed up.
+We packed up Camp 3 as well (Pemba carrying a lot of stuff !) and we went on to Camp 2, that was also packed up.
 The subsequent stretch to Camp 1 was quite spectecular since a lot of the steep parts had melted away and had become even steeper.
 Luckily we didn’t have to climb them up but could rappel most of them.

 Rappelling to Camp 1